 Day's Knob (33GU218) is a hill rising above a high ridge - along which runs Zane's Trace, following an ancient Indian trail - in sparsely populated Guernsey County, Ohio, immodestly named by me after myself when I bought the property a long time ago as an ideal part-time location for my amateur ("ham") radio station K8AL.
 (Had I known the place was to become much more than my personal radio playground, I almost certainly would have chosen another name for it.)

-My name is Alan Day, and I live in the town of Cambridge, Ohio, in the Appalachian southeastern part of the state that was not flattened by glaciers and is quite wrongly assumed by Ohio's archaeological Wise Ones to have seen little human activity in prehistoric times.
+My name is Alan Day, and I live in the town of Cambridge, Ohio, in the Appalachian southeastern part of the state that was not flattened by glaciers and is quite wrongly assumed by Ohio's archaeological Wise Ones to be too rugged a landscape to have supported much human activity in prehistoric times.
 By profession I am an electronics and software engineer, having worked for most of my career as a consultant (pretentious word for hired gun) in research and development for defense and commercial industry, specializing in real-time control software/firmware and receiving several patents in this field.
 After my last contract job (eleven years duration), I have taken time off at home and come to fully realize what I long suspected: While working on the road pays well for what I do as a hobby anyway, spending most of one's time away from one's actual life is a stupid way to live.
 My intention at this point is to stay home and live cheaply, and further investigate the artifacts that I first identified as such on my hilltop property in 1987, continuing my attempt to get them appropriate professional consideration.

 Although I took archaeology, anthropology, and geology courses at university (in the USA, Israel, and Germany), and did some field work in the Middle East, I do not pretend to be even a very good amateur archaeologist.
 I am, however, occasionally capable of recognizing the obvious when it appears in front of my face.
 It has become clear to me that I have found something important, even if in the manner of a blind pig stum- bling upon an acorn.
 By both disposition and professional training, in the physical realm I am inclined to "believe" only what I can see and repeatedly verify.
 While I am almost certainly mistaken in some of the details and continually modifying my hypotheses, on the whole I am as certain of what I see here as I am of anything I have ever encountered.